Key Differences Between Aadhaar Authentication and Consent

 When You Say “Yes” to Sharing Your Information

-Consent happens when you explicitly agree to let an organisation use your Aadhaar details for a particular reason.
+Consent happens when you explicitly agree to let an organization use your Aadhaar details for a particular reason.
 This agreement is usually given when you are applying for a service.
-For example, when you apply for a new bank account, they might ask for your consent to access your name and address linked to your Aadhaar to fill out the application form quickly.
+For example, when you apply for a new bank account, they might ask for your consent to access your name and address linked to your Aadhaar for expedited completion of the application form.
 You might tick a box, sign a form, or verbally agree.

 What Kind of Information Can Be Shared?